Autism And Psychosis: Make Connections And Find Mental Health Support

 When considering the overlap, mental health professionals generally must tread with sensitivity to carefully distinguish between the core characteristics of autism and experiences that might point toward a psychotic disorder.
 Getting the right diagnosis can ensure proper treatment.

 Psychotic disorders can manifest in various ways.
-Here are some potential signs that an Autistic person might be developing psychosis:
+Here are some potential signs that an autistic person might be developing psychosis:

-• Delusions: Fixed, unusual beliefs that don't align with reality
+• Delusions: Fixed, unusual beliefs that don't align with reality.

-• Changes in thinking: Difficulty organizing thoughts, impacting focus and communication
+• Changes in thinking: Difficulty organizing thoughts, impacting focus, and communication.

-• Social withdrawal: Retreating further from social interactions than is typical for the individual
+• Social withdrawal: Retreating further from social interactions than is typical for the individual.

 People who might develop psychosis could have toned-down versions of these symptoms called “attenuated symptoms.”
 However, because autism presents differently in everyone, and the way autism manifests can overlap with symptoms of other mental health conditions, distinguishing between signs of autism and attenuated psychotic symptoms can be challenging.
+This complexity is especially noted in clinical psychology and highlighted in several systematic review findings, which emphasize overlapping risk factors and diagnostic challenges in comorbid ASD and schizophrenia patients.

 Challenges in diagnosing schizophrenia in autistic individuals